Aetheron/Karma-Small/README.md

 Theme for the [Bowtie](http://bowtieapp.com/) iTunes controller

 This is basically the same theme created by [Matt Sephton](http://www.gingerbeardman.com/).
 The difference is its size, this one is smaller.
+In this version you can also toggle a countdown timer by clicking the timer.

 You can find the original theme [here](https://github.com/gingerbeardman/Karma.bowTie).